intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 3. There is debate fatigue.
 The protocol/model debate is a recurring conversation.
 The problem isn’t going away.
 4. It was suggested that other domains (e.g., K8N/automation) are years ahead of the current network engineering stack.
 5. Support for multiple friendly, stable and feature-rich libraries for programming languages is needed.
 Many DevOps routines use shell scripts, while others use a high-level programming language.
 In any case, on the client side, multiple programming languages are used.
-6. Screen scraping is both necessary and painful.
+6. Screen scraping is unfortunately necessary and painful.
 This most often occurs when interacting with a device having only a CLI.
 7. It was noted that there could be an outreach to Academia to establish programs to teach lessons using modern management stacks, and then a new generation of engineers could help to improve tooling and automation, with university (and/or IETF) hackathons.

 ## Data Models